-Ms. Burnette was selected for inclusion in the 2013–2018 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
-Ms. Burnette was also selected for inclusion as an “Emerging Lawyer” in the 2017 edition of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.
+Ms. Burnette was selected for inclusion in the 2013–2019 Illinois Rising Stars® lists, featuring outstanding young attorneys in the state.
+Ms. Burnette was also selected for inclusion as an “Emerging Lawyer” in the 2017–2019 editions of Emerging Lawyers Magazine, in which individuals are recognized among the top up-and-coming attorneys in Illinois.

 - Advised client investigating hydrophobic coating technologies with respect to patent filing strategies and third party patent landscape

 - Strategic development of a global patent portfolio to leverage in a multi-faceted licensing structure

 - Preparation and prosecution of global patent portfolios in pharmaceutical and formulation technologies